mission-minded-llc/ampdresume/CLA.md

 Contributor License Agreement (CLA)

-Thank you for contributing to Amp'd Resume!
-Before we can accept your contributions, you must agree to the terms below.
+Thank you for your interest in contributing to the Amp’d Resume project!

+To ensure we can manage and protect the Licensed Work effectively, we ask that all contributors agree to the following terms:

 1. You certify that:
-   - You wrote the code you're submitting or have the right to submit it.
+   - You wrote the code you're submitting or have sufficient rights to contribute it,
-   - Your contribution does not violate any third-party rights.
+   - Your contribution does not violate any third-party rights (e.g., copyright, patent),
-   - You agree to license your contribution under the same license as the project (BSL 1.1).
+   - You agree to license your contribution under the same terms as the Amp’d Community License 1.0.

-2. You grant Michael Dinerstein, Amp'd Resume, Mission Minded LLC the irrevocable right to use, modify, distribute, and sublicense your contribution as part of the project, including future commercial or open-source releases.
+2. You grant the Licensor (Michael Dinerstein / Mission Minded LLC) the irrevocable right to:
+   - Use, reproduce, modify, display, distribute, and sublicense your contribution,
+   - Include your contribution in commercial or open-source releases of the project.

-3. This agreement does not transfer ownership of your contribution, but it does give the project full rights to use it as described above.
+3. You retain ownership of your contribution but allow the project to use it freely under the terms above.

-By submitting a pull request or patch, you indicate your agreement to these terms.
+By submitting a pull request or patch, you agree to these terms.

-— Michael Dinerstein, Amp'd Resume, Mission Minded LLC
+— Amp’d Resume Project Maintainers